evilchili/telisar-website/content/posts/episode_57_the_death_of_keen,_part_ii.md

 so glad to see you, I've missed you so much!
 I feel terrible."

 Arminius fell back against the wall, exhausted, offered a prayer of thanks to the fallen Bahamut.
-To his surpries, Keen heard the prayer echoing in his mind along with, he realized the pleading voices of the faithful from all over Telisar.
+To his surprise, Keen heard the prayer echoing in his mind along with, he realized the pleading voices of the faithful from all over Telisar.

 The Order of Bahamut soon took their leave, Arminius clearly uncomfortable in Keen's presence, but